This content in this section provides in introduction to TRAs and covers the basics of this type of account.

 - The money left in your account at the end of the year may be carried over into the next year as long as you continue to participate in the plan.

-- Parking provided to an employee must be near work or near a commuter site.
-Can include multiple-occupancy vehicles such as cars, vans, and trucks or single-occupancy vehicles, such as motorcycles.
+- Parking meters, garages, and lots near work or near a commuter site.
+This includes multiple-occupancy vehicles such as cars, vans, and trucks or single-occupancy vehicles such as motorcycles.
+Bike storage expenses may also qualify.

 - What expenses are eligible from a Vanpool Account?